zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 **Follow these steps:**

 1. Open the file `zowe.yaml`.
-2. Find or add the property `components.gateway.apiml.security.auth.customAuthHeader` and set the value which represents the header's name.
+2. Find or add the property `components.gateway.apiml.security.auth.passticket.customAuthHeader` and set the value which represents the header's name.
 3. Restart `Zowe&trade`.

-Requests through the Gateway towards the southbound service now contain the custom HTTP header with either the JWT token or the passticket, based on the requirement.
+Requests through the Gateway towards the southbound service now contain the custom HTTP header with the passticket.

 ## Connection limits